Share this story

 Many trekkers feel that carrying a trekking backpack is difficult.
-Often trekkers ask me if they can hire a porter to carry their backpack.
-While on most treks you can, the fact of the matter is that carrying a backpack is not as difficult as it is made to be.
+But the fact of the matter is that carrying a backpack is not as difficult as it is made to be.

 Backpacks these days are so designed that the weight is distributed across your hips and shoulders (especially if you are carrying an internal frame backpack, as most of you will).
 It is the hip that is actually doing most of the lifting.
 Hips are the strongest bones of your body and can carry a lot more than the 8 – 9 kg of your backpack.

 If you want help choosing the perfect backpack for yourself, read this article here.

 It is a common sight to see trekkers throw down their backpack the moment they reach camp grimacing in pain around their shoulders.
 The reality is it is not the weight of the backpack that has caused this soreness.
 The cause of the soreness is the build up of lactic acid in the muscles.

 This is a result of our breathing faster than usual and less oxygen traveling to the compressed muscles.
 When you take off your backpack and relax your muscles, the lactic acid disperses in the blood stream and the soreness disappears.
 Most trekkers are unaware of this, but even carrying a small backpack for 5 – 6 hours causes this compression of muscles and soreness.

 Designed by Shivani Kulkarni

 Learning how to disperse the lactic acid helps in returning to normalcy quicker.
 An easy way to do this is to exercise your shoulder muscles frequently during a trek.
 Though there are specific exercises for these, a simple rotatory movement of the shoulders helps in dispersing the lactic acid.
 Doing these exercises periodically goes a long way to make a trek pain free and enjoyable.